Get insider access

 See our review

-• Versatile lineup.
 Sony is one of a few companies that make both OLED and LED options.
-It means that you have the option to choose either panel if you want to buy a Sony TV, and both their OLEDs and LED TVs provide good picture quality.
+It means you can choose either panel if you want to buy a Sony TV, and both their OLEDs and LED TVs provide good picture quality.

-• High price.
-Sony TVs are most often priced above the competition in their category, meaning you can find better value elsewhere.
+Sony TVs are often priced above the competition in their category, meaning you can find better value elsewhere.

 Sony vs Samsung

-Samsung TVs have a picture quality comparable to Sony TVs, and in general, they're pretty competitive with each other.
-A big difference is that Samsung has better gaming performance, but if you don't need that, either brand is a good choice.
+Samsung TVs have comparable picture quality to Sony TVs, and in general, they're pretty competitive.
+A big difference is that Samsung TVs generally have lower input lag for competitive gamers, but if you don't need that, either brand is a good choice.
+On the other hand, Sony TVs usually support Dolby Vision, whereas no Samsung TV supports that HDR format.

 Sony vs LG